Gomsur/Authentic-shop/README.md

   - View and manage orders: Mark orders as fulfilled, and view order details.
   - Can manage users.
   - View user reviews and manage them.

+  ### Development Methodology
+  - **Agile Methodologies:** Agile practices were followed during the development process, with regular updates and feature additions in the GitHub repository.